PFAS – What’s in my water?

 Updated February 17, 2020 – A statement from Eric Lacy, District Engineer from the Division of Drinking Water, to Dr. Sara Cody, the County Public Health Officer:

 “We believe San Jose Water has been proactive, very forthcoming with information and has acted in a responsive and timely manner.
 They have sampled all of the operational wells and learned of these detections without our prompting or order.
 Most importantly, they have chosen to discontinue use of 6 of these wells as a precautionary measure when not required to by our Program.
 Instead, our Program is asking for wells to be taken out of service once they exceed our Response Level.
-None of the SJW wells are near the RL of 70.”
+None of the SJW wells are near the newly adopted (2/6/20) State RL of 40 for PFOS.”

 Updated February 13, 2020 - We recently sent out a letter to over 11,000 customers regarding our response to PFAS, a group of man-made chemicals, used by many manufacturing companies (furniture, cookware, flame retardant fabric) since the 1940s.
 We did this in the interest of transparency to keep our customers informed about what we are doing to keep their water safe.